Computer Science Is for All Students

 - Explain that students do not need previous computer science experience to take these courses and that Algebra 1 is the only recommended prerequisite.

-- Explain that AP CSP was designed by the National Science Foundation and the College Board to engage a diverse group of students—like those at your school—in computer science.
+- Explain that AP CSP was designed by the National Science Foundation and College Board to engage a diverse group of students—like those at your school—in computer science.

 - Include information about interdisciplinary computing majors.